Terms & Conditions — carVertical

 6.5.
 In view of the varying economic factors of different markets, Carvertical.com reserves the right to apply different pricing for Services in each country.

 6.6.
-For the purposes of value added tax (VAT) or any similar tax applied in the jurisdiction where the Services are provided, Services are considered to be services provided via electronic means, therefore, when determining the place of provision of Services to Private Users, Carvertical will observe the EU Council Directive 112/2006/EC of 28 November 2006 on the common system of value added tax, Council Implementing Regulation (EU) No 1042/2013 of 7 October 2013, and Article 13(2)(15) of the Republic of Lithuania Law on Value Added Tax, and will apply the VAT rate at the place of residence of the Private User.
+For the purposes of value added tax (VAT), Services are considered to be services provided via electronic means, therefore, when determining the place of provision of Services to Private Users, Carvertical will observe the EU Council Directive 112/2006/EC of 28 November 2006 on the common system of value added tax, Council Implementing Regulation (EU) No 1042/2013 of 7 October 2013, and Article 13(2)(15) of the Republic of Lithuania Law on Value Added Tax, and will apply the VAT rate at the place of residence of the Private User.
 When determining the place of residence of the Private User, Carvertical applies technological, communication and other objectively available means to determine said location of the Private User.
 In the event of inconsistencies between the data obtained using the above means, Carvertical also relies on the data provided by the Private User.
 The Private User is solely responsible for the validity and reliability of such provided data.
 When providing Services to Commercial Users, Carvertical applies the general rules for determining the place of provision of Services for VAT purposes, as laid down in the Republic of Lithuania Law on Value Added Tax.

 6.7.
 The User who purchases the Services may receive a VAT invoice into the User Account opened at Carvertical.
-The invoice might be sent via email or downloaded from Carvertical.com.
+Carvertical notes that the VATinvoice will be available to the User only until the 10th calendar day (inclusive) of the calendar month following that in which the Services were provided.

 7. Protection of Private Users